The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Non-Consummation: When the marriage has not been consummated due to the impotence of one party.

-• Mental Disorder: If one party has been suffering from a mental disorder at the time of marriage.
+• Mental Disorder: If one party has been suffering from a mental disorder at the time of marriage, and such a disorder makes the spouse unfit for marriage.

 • Consent: If consent for the marriage was obtained by fraud or force.